Guide to over 50s life insurance plans

 If you've seen a more attractive over-50s policy than the one you're currently paying into, before switching remember to factor in the initial period when you won't receive the guaranteed payout.

-Alternatives to over-50s protection plans
+Alternatives to over-50s life insurance plans

 Of course, such policies may become less viable as you get older or if you have health issues.